na-na-hi/renget/archive/RibombeeHomepage.md

 ##Characters

-My main characters in the Clover Guild are Team Brave (Booker the human-turned Ribombee and a native Sneasel), but I also have a secondary team, Team Buckler (Cooper the human-turned-Torchic and Testa the native Squirtle).
+My main characters in the Clover Guild are Team Brave (Booker the human-turned-Ribombee and a native Sneasel), but I also have a secondary team, Team Buckler (Cooper the human-turned-Torchic and Testa the native Squirtle).

 ###Team Brave